PFA03027/alpha_concurrent/README.md

 (G++ version 11.3.0 works well.)
 So, now this option is defined as default configuration.

-### ALCONCURRENT_CONF_ENABLE_SLOT_CHECK_MARKER
-If compile with ALCONCURRENT_CONF_ENABLE_SLOT_CHECK_MARKER, memory slot offset is checked by simple algorithm.
-This makes better behavior for memory corruption.
-So, now this option is defined as default configuration.

-### ALCONCURRENT_CONF_PREFER_TO_SHARE_CHUNK
-If compile with ALCONCURRENT_CONF_PREFER_TO_SHARE_CHUNK, it will behave like sharing the memory slot as much as possible.
-If this option is not set, prefer to use per-thread memory slots.
-Since each thread has an independent memory slot, it is less likely that memory allocation and release contention will occur.
-On the other hand, since each thread has an empty memory slot, the efficiency of memory usage decreases.

 ### Utility option
 #### ALCONCURRENT_CONF_ENABLE_DETAIL_STATISTICS_MESUREMENT
 If define this macro, it enables to measure the additional statistics that is the internal information to debug lock-free algorithm.